sigven/oncoEnrichR/pkgdown/index.md

 <br><br>

+## Questions adressed by oncoEnrichR

-The contents of the final report attempt to provide answers to the following questions:
+The contents of the final report attempt to provide answers to the following questions for a given gene list:

 -   Which diseases/tumor types are known to be associated with genes in the query set, and to what extent?
 -   Which genes in the query set are attributed with cancer hallmark evidence?